swiftype/app-search-demo-react/README.md

     </Search>
     ```

-#### Debouncing

-Implementing a "live" search box will generate a large volume of requests to the server.
-To reduce the number of requests sent to the server, it can be useful to implement a `debounce` on your `onChange` handler.
-We do this using [lodash](https://lodash.com/docs/4.17.10#debounce).

 #### Type-ahead

 There are many popular "auto-complete", or "type-ahead" components for React that you may be able to use with Swiftype.
-We haven't evaluated them for use yet, but any Component that implements a stateless interface that allows you to pass in everything as props as we do above should work well.
+We have not evaluated them for use yet, but any Component that implements a stateless interface that allows you to pass in everything as props as we do above should work well.

 ### Paging